Post

 Refresh the test “Web Application” URL to check if the changes are correct:

-You can also easily switch to “Runner Status” to check if the Self-hosted Runner status is functioning properly:
+You can also easily switch to “Runner Status” to check if the Self-hosted Runner is functioning properly:

 Note: My Runner is not running… so it is offline.